iamunr4v31/iamunr4v31.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I'm an AI Resident at AI4Bharat, Indian Institute of Technology Madras.
-Currently I work with Prof.the Speech Synthesis team for developing natural, human-level speech synthesis systems for the Indian subcontinent.
+Currently I work with Prof. Mitesh Khapra and the Speech Synthesis team for developing natural, human-level speech synthesis systems for the Indian subcontinent.
 My interests broady lie in speech synthesis, multi-modal models and their evaluation.

 Prior to this, I worked as an intern at Saama Technologies Pvt Ltd where I dabbled in multiple roles like backend developer, data engineer, etc. occasionaly tweaking front-end logic too.
 My experience encompasses backend API development, utilizing Transformer encoder models for question answering, database management, data engineering.